 Crashes on icy roads aren’t always legally considered an “Act of God”

 Many drivers believe that if they’re involved in a crash in an icy road, there’s no way to recover damages, even if they weren’t at fault.
-The truth is that while insurance companies consider severe, freak weather conditions an “Act of God,” drivers who go too fast on icy roads or don’t pay attention to hazardous conditions can still be held liable if they cause an accident.
+The truth is that while insurance companies consider severe, freak weather conditions an “Act of God,” drivers who go too fast on icy roads or don’t pay attention to hazardous conditions can still be held liable if they cause an auto accident.

 If you have been injured in an auto accident caused by a driver who wasn’t taking precautions in winter weather, it may be time to consult a personal injury attorney.
 Dealing with these claims alone can be difficult, as additional investigation into the facts of the accident may be necessary to prove that your accident wasn’t an “Act of God” but the action of a negligent driver.